SrijanBadhya/Debsoc/Running the PES Debsoc.md

 But I think you should consciously try to tell people what they got right as well for a few reasons.**
 - Freshers often do random genius stuff they weren't taught to do, like weighing sometimes.
 Give them a signal that this is something good which they should keep going.
 - If juniors just change their approach constantly, they won't really know what to keep.
+- Just like tournaments, speakers feel understood and cared for when their ideas were received by the judge.
+The more positive emotions people associate with the debsoc, the more they'll want to keep coming.
 - From the feedback form, something juniors feel is, "I'm working hard in debate everyday but get the same brutal feedback all the time, am I just unable to grow at all?
 Is there any point to this?"
 - They're already getting humbled by other factors, we don't want them to get humbled to the point where they quit.
 - "You got so far doing this right, you just need to tweak the last bit of delivery" is quite motivational for someone to hear, balancing happiness and motivation to grow.

+(I personally didn't follow this as well as I should have, and consciously gave positive advice only a small portion of the time.
+I should have done it more

 Sprinkle in stuff like Harry Potter motions, PES motions (carefully), sugar daddy motions